dawnarc/SkillJoystick_For_UE4/README.md

 # SkillJoystick_For_UE4
-A Unreal Engine 4 based skill joystick system like Lion's Glory.
+A Unreal Engine 4 based skill joystick system what's like Lion's Glory.

 Achieved with HUD, not UMG.